Warner Music buys French DJ David Guetta's music catalogue

 “I’m super excited about the new music I’m working on ...
 This is the right time to renew my creative partnership with my trusted team at Warner Music,” Guetta said in a statement.

-Guetta is currently the eighth-most listened to artist in the world by monthly listeners on audio streaming platform Spotify (SPOT.N).
+Guetta is currently the eighth-most listened to artist in the world by monthly listeners on audio streaming platform Spotify.

 “A lot of people approached us to express interest in David’s catalogue,” Jean-Charles Carré, David Guetta’s business partner and manager, said.